Morning comes and upon waking you wonder, perhaps today is the day my back pain will be gone?

 To successfully relieve back pain, you need to get a monocle and put your Sherlock Holmes hat on.

 Accept that there’s often more than what meets the eye when it comes to addressing the source of your pain.
-If you really want to get to the source of what’s ultimately causing your back pain, consider looking beyond just the things that you can touch, see and feel.
+If you really want to get to the source of what’s ultimately causing your back pain, consider looking beyond just the things that you can touch, see and feel outside of you.

 When it comes to managing pain, you can notice in your daily life how certain thoughts change the experience of pain in your body.